-- (cf. 5020 Parent Rights and Responsibilities) - (cf. 6020 Parent Involvement)
+(cf. 5020 - Parent Rights and Responsibilities)

 To ensure the safety of students and staff and minimize interruption of the instructional program, the

 Superintendent or designee shall establish procedures which facilitate visits during regular school days.
 Visits during school hours should be arranged with the Superintendent or designee.
 When a visit involves a conference with a teacher or the Superintendent, an appointment should be scheduled during noninstructional time.